dandan154/cinit/README.md

 # cinit
-cinit - Initializes a C repository with default files.
+A small shell script which initializes a C repository with default files.